-Although we currently have a limited physical presence outside of the United States, we have customers of our work marketplace located in over 180 countries, including some markets where we have limited experience.
+Although we currently have a limited physical presence outside of the United States, we have customers located in over 180 countries, including some markets where we have limited experience.
 In these markets, challenges can be significantly different from those we have faced in existing markets and where business practices may create greater internal control risks.
 Further, certain skills and services are offered by talent concentrated in countries with higher risks of instability and geopolitical uncertainty.
-For example, in response to the ongoing war in Ukraine, we decided in March 2022 to suspend business operations in Russia and Belarus, and have prohibited customers in those countries from using our work marketplace for the duration of the suspension.
+For example, in response to the ongoing war in Ukraine, we decided in March 2022 to suspend business operations in Russia and Belarus, and have prohibited customers in those countries from using our work marketplace during the suspension.
 In addition, we engage talent located in many countries to provide services for our Managed Services offering and to us for internal projects, which has also been suspended in Russia and Belarus.
-In addition, this international customer base subjects our business to risks relating to laws and regulations in jurisdictions outside the United States, as discussed elsewhere in these "Risk Factors."

-Additional risks inherent in conducting business with an international customer base, engaging talent globally, localizing our work marketplace, and expanding our operations internationally include, but are not limited to:
+Additional risks inherent in conducting business with an international customer base, engaging talent globally, localizing our work marketplace, and expanding our operations internationally include:

-- varying and overlapping laws and regulations and approaches to enforcement, including with respect to worker classification and data protection and privacy; - difficulties in, and costs of, establishing local brand recognition and staffing, managing, and operating international operations or support functions; - compliance with U.S. and foreign laws designed to combat money laundering and the financing of terrorist activities; - the imposition of taxes on transactions between us and our customers or among our customers, or the imposition of liability on us for the failure to collect and remit taxes owed by our customers; - tariffs, export and import restrictions, restrictions on foreign investments, sanctions, changes to existing trade arrangements between various countries, and other trade barriers or protection measures, including those affecting certain countries with higher risks of instability and geopolitical uncertainty; - geopolitical instability and security risks, such as armed conflict and civil or military unrest, political instability, human rights concerns, terrorist activity, ransomware, and cyberterrorism in countries where we have customers and retaliatory actions that governments may take in response; - costs of localizing services and business practices, including adding the ability for clients to pay in local currencies or modifying our platform to offer our website in local languages; - changes to laws, regulations, or central bank rules impacting us or our partners that may make payments for services exports more costly, difficult, or impossible to process, or that may reduce the availability of tools like digital wallets and related payment services in important global markets; - contractual provisions that are designed to protect and mitigate against risks, including terms of service, services agreements, arbitration and class action waiver provisions, disclaimers of warranties, limitations of liabilities, releases of claims, and indemnification provisions, could be deemed unenforceable by a foreign court, arbitrator, or other decision-making body; - · economic weakness or currency-related challenges or crises; - regional or global public health events; - and organizing or similar activity by workers, local unions, works councils, or other labor organizations in the United States or elsewhere.
+- varying and overlapping laws and regulations and approaches to enforcement, including with respect to worker classification and data protection and privacy; - difficulties in, and costs of, establishing local brand recognition and staffing, managing, and operating international operations or support functions; - compliance with U.S. and foreign laws designed to combat money laundering and the financing of terrorist activities; - the imposition of taxes on transactions between us and our customers or among our customers, or the imposition of liability on us for the failure to collect and remit taxes owed by our customers; - tariffs, export and import restrictions, restrictions on foreign investments, sanctions, changes to existing trade arrangements between various countries, and other trade barriers or protection measures, including those affecting certain countries with higher risks of instability and geopolitical uncertainty; - geopolitical instability and security risks, such as armed conflict and civil or military unrest, political instability, human rights concerns, terrorist activity, ransomware, and cyberterrorism in countries where we have customers and retaliatory actions that governments may take in response: - costs of localizing services and business practices, including adding the ability for clients to pay in local currencies or modifying our platform to offer our website in local languages; - changes to laws, regulations, or central bank rules impacting us or our partners that may make payments for services exports more costly, difficult, or impossible to process, or that may reduce the availability of tools like digital wallets and related payment services in important global markets; - contractual provisions that are designed to protect and mitigate against risks, including terms of service, services agreements, arbitration and class action waiver provisions, disclaimers of warranties, limitations of liabilities, releases of claims, and indemnification provisions, could be deemed unenforceable by a foreign court, arbitrator, or other decision-making body; - · economic weakness or currency-related challenges or crises; - · regional or global public health events; - organizing or similar activity by workers, local unions, works councils, or other labor organizations in the United States or elsewhere;